ekrem-albayrak/samples-dotnetcore/README.md

 # Alerting on workplace operating state change (based on cyclic api requests)

-A easy .net core console application which "alerts" if state of given workplace changed to undefined stoppage (Code 999).
+A easy .NET Core console application which "alerts" if state of given workplace changed to undefined stoppage (Code 999).

 Functionality: